Bandipur Tour Package

 During local conflicts and attacks, villagers used these caves as defensive hideouts.

-For travelers, the caves are one of the richest archaeological features of any Upper Mustang Jeep Tour itinerary.
+For travelers, the caves are the richest archaeological features in the Upper Mustang Jeep Tour itinerary.

-Ghemi, once a major village on the salt trade route, is historically known for:
+Ghemi, once a major route for the salt trade, is historically known for:

 The Longest Mani Wall in Mustang: